FlorianGrossmann/FlorianGrossmann.github.io/_pages/people.md

 <br/><img src='/images/dig.png'>

-José Alsina, David Hurther and Agustín Sánchez-Arcilla.
+José Alsina, David Hurther and Agustín Sánchez-Arcilla
 ------
-These three are instrumental (pun intended) throughout my academic journey.
-David introduces me to the mysteries of acoustic signal processing, Agustín makes me aware of the wider context of my research, and José is always ready for an exciting measuring campaign, either in the lab or, as shown below, on Barcelona's beaches.
+These three are instrumental (pun intended) in my academic journey.
+David guides me through the mysteries of acoustic signal processing, Agustín makes me aware of the wider context of my research, and José is always ready for a clever measuring campaign, either in the lab or, as shown below, on Barcelona's beaches.

 <br/><img src='/images/drift.png'>

 Sierd de Vries, Marion Tissier, Matthijs Gawehn and Stefan Aarninkhof
 ------
-* Quick text how I was related to them and maybe dig for a photo
+These four sent me off to an exciting start in academia.
+From sitting in their lectures, to being supervised and now discussing new results in conferences, we are having many fruitful exchanges.